 1. Roof shingles must be architectural style anti-fungal and warranted for a minimum of thirty (30) years.
 8 Points 2.
 Attic insulation rated R-38 or higher.
 3 Points 3.
 Energy Star rated HVAC systems (15 SEER or greater) in all units.
 5 Points 4.
 Underground utilities (gas/electric, cable and phone) throughout the project site.
 2 Points 5.
 Each unit must have an Energy Star ceiling fan with light fixture in the living room and all bedrooms.
 All ceiling fans and overhead lights must connect to wall switches.
 5 Points 6.
 Full size Energy Star refrigerator, with ice maker, having a minimum size of eighteen (18) cubic feet.
 5 Points 7.
 Energy Star rated dishwasher in all units.
 3 Points 8.
 Over the range mounted microwave oven, with re-circulating fan, in all units.
 4 Points 9.
 All units must have a Range Queen or comparable extinguishing system over the stove or have element temperature control plates on each stove burner (e.g. Safe-T-element, etc.).
 3 Points 10.
 Provide an easily-accessible area that serves the entire project and is dedicated to the collection and storage of non-hazardous material for recycling, to include paper, corrugated cardboard, glass, plastics, and metals.
 Property management is responsible for ensuring proper disposal and removal of the recyclables.
 For scattered site projects, provide a letter from the City/County stating that individual recycle bins will be provided to each house, duplex, or townhouse.
-1Point 11.
+1 Point 11.
 Energy Star rated windows in all units.
 8 Points 12.
 Landscaping - Projects using native drought resistance plantings, preserving and protecting existing trees during construction.
-An Architect certified landscape plan should be submitted listing the new plantings and marking the existing trees.
-However, the Authority will accept a detailed plan created by the Applicant that indicates (1) the location of all existing plantings and the proposed location of all new planting areas; and (2) a list of all plants to be added, to include both the common and botanical name of the plants ; and (3) a signed certified statement by the Applicant that the plan submitted can be relied upon by the Authority.
-2 Points 13.
-Water Conservation - All units must install toilets with 1.6 gallons or less per flush, shower heads at 2.0 GPM or less, and bath and kitchen faucets at 2.0 GPM or less.
-2 Points
+An Architect certified landscape plan should be submitted listing the new plantings and marking the existing trees that indicates (1) the location of all existing plantings and the proposed location of all new planting areas; and (2) a list of all plants to be added, to include both the common and botanical name of the plants.

+13. Water Conservation - All units must install toilets with 1.6 gallons or less per flush, shower heads at 2.0 GPM or less, and bath and kitchen faucets at 2.0 GPM or less.